 Date enacted or revised:

 To manage a Crisis Leave Pool whereby classified employees donate annual leave to a Crisis Leave Pool for the purpose of assisting other classified employees who, through no fault of their own, have insufficient appropriate paid leave balances to cover their absence from work due to their own serious health condition or the serious health condition of an eligible family member as defined by the Family or Medical Leave Act.
-This policy is subject to and has the approval of the Civil Service Commission and must be in accordance with Civil Service Rule (11.34).
+This policy is subject to Civil Service Commission approval and must be in accordance with Civil Service Rule (11.34).